greggman/HappyFunTimes/docs/unity/player-connect.md

 Title: Spawning Players
 Description: What happens when a player joins

-It's probably easies to start with a working example.
+It's probably easies to start with a working example but from scratch here are the steps.

 The easiest thing to do when a player joins your HappyFunTimes game is to spawn a prefab.
 To do this